team-3482/Crescendo2024-Artemis/README.md

 `main` is now for off-season code for Artemis.
 The archive of our on-season code is in `onseason-archive`.

-To view the new code for our other, new off-season bot, go to [this repository](https://github.com/team-3482/Crescendo2024-Bot-2)
+To view the new code for our other, new off-season bot, go to [Crescendo2024-Bot-2](https://github.com/team-3482/Crescendo2024-Bot-2)

 ## Resources